AndriiD-dev/sushi_parking_munich_test_task/README.md

 The Chat UI will be available at `http://localhost:8000`.

-**Please allow browser geolocation for proper functionality; otherwise, a default location will be used.**
+**Please allow browser geolocation for proper functionality, otherwise, a default location will be used.**

 ## Configuration